Sweeping the oceans - suspect and

 - This is a matter of debate as to degree.

-- Map of orogens/terranes and the growth of
+- Below: Map of orogens/terranes and the growth of

 the North American continent in the PreCambrian.
 Can you, from the position and ages given assemble the history of assembly of the North American continent.
 Image source: http://rst.gsfc.nasa.gov/Sect2/14strprv.jpg

-- Smaller continental fragments leads to the suggestion that there was a permobile regime.
+- Smaller continental fragments leads to the suggestion that there was a permobile regime, perhaps fundamentally different.
+We will touch upon this material again and associated debates when we discuss Precambrian tectonics.

 - Jones et al., 1977, Wrangellia - A displaced terrane in northwestern